 With this methodology, having a robust project plan is vital and lots of work needs to be done upfront to get really clear on the project goal.
 Examples of project teams who may use this method are those with fixed timelines and budgets, such as aerospace or defense teams.

-The Agile project management method in contrast is a more iterative approach where the project team members and business stakeholders work together to refine the project outcome through feedback and review.
+The Agile project management method in contrast is a more iterative approach where the project team members and project stakeholders work together to refine the project outcome through feedback and review.

 Project activities are delivered through short “sprints” or iterations and a list of what needs to be done next — usually called the “backlog” — is prioritized according to feedback.
 Project activities are delivered through short “sprints” or iterations and a list of what needs to be done next — usually called the “backlog” — is prioritized according to feedback.
 IT projects are examples where Agile might be used.

-Whichever methodology you choose, there are a number of things you can do to increase your chance of a successful project and start earning kudos from your boss.
+Whichever type of project management or methodology you choose, there are a number of things you can do to increase your chance of a successful project and start earning kudos from your boss.

 What are the critical success factors?